aldojacopovirno/hybrid-heart-classifier/README.md

-## Multi-Dimensional Statistical Modeling of Heart Disease Predictors: An Integrated Framework for Ordinal Regression and ROC Analysis
+## Optimizing Heart Disease Classification Through Statistical-Mathematical Hybridization: An Integrated Ordinal-XGBoost Framework Analysis

-An integrated framework for statistical analysis and prediction of heart diseases using R, with a focus on ordinal regression and ROC analysis.
+This repository provides a comprehensive framework for heart disease classification and severity prediction using an hybrid model integrating ordinal logistic regression with XGBoost, alongside robust statistical analysis and ROC evaluations.
+This hybrid approach is designed to leverage both statistical rigor and machine learning capabilities, aiming for precise prediction and interpretability.

 ## Repository Structure